 What Shop Power Requirements Are Needed for Higher-Amperage Plasma Cutters?

-You’ll need a dedicated power supply: typically 240V single-phase for 40–65A units, 480V three-phase for 80–125A.
-Verify amperage requirements (50–100A breakers), use appropriately rated wiring, grounded receptacles, clean earth, surge protection, and GFCI where code-required.
+Verify amperage requirements (50-100A breakers), use properly rated wiring, install grounded receptacles, ensure clean earth ground, add surge protection, and include GFCI where code requires.

 How Do Duty Cycle Ratings Limit Continuous Cutting on Thick Plate?